FCO/Red/docs/api/Red/Traits.md

 ) returns Empty
 ```

-A generic trait used for customizing a column.
+is column A generic trait used for customizing a column.
 It accepts a hash of Bool keys.
 Possible values include: * id - marks a column PRIMARY KEY * auto-increment - marks a column AUTO INCREMENT * nullable - marks a column as NULLABLE * TBD

 ### multi sub trait_mod:<is>